littlezaide/haggadah/haggadah.md

 Judah became His sanctuary,
 Israel His dominion." *

 The hour which marked the birth of Israel as a holy nation, eloquently demonstrated to the religious mind the love of God for Israel.
 Prophetic idealism transformed this belief into a powerful lever of spiritual progress.
 "Ye have seen what I did unto the Egyptians", resounded the voice of God, "and how I bore you on eagles’ wings, and brought you unto Myself.
 Now therefore, if ye will hearken unto My voice indeed and keep My covenant, then ye shall be Mine own treasure from among all peoples; for all the earth is Mine; and ye shall be unto Me a kingdom of priests, and a holy nation." ** The belief in God's choice of Israel, determined Israel's mission in the world.
 The high privilege imposed great responsibility.

-p.
-130

-[paragraph continues] As the people chosen by God, in accordance with His plan of the universal salvation of mankind, Israel must keep faith with God and be "a covenant of the people" and "a light of the nations:
+As the people chosen by God, in accordance with His plan of the universal salvation of mankind, Israel must keep faith with God and be "a covenant of the people" and "a light of the nations:

 To open the blind eyes,
 To bring out the prisoners from the dungeon,